ismaberra/goalguard/README.md

 ### Limitations and Future Work

 The model's performance is constrained by the limited size and imbalance of the dataset.
 Potential improvements could include:
-- Dimensionality reduction techniques
+- Data augmentation
-- 3D pose estimation instead of 2D
+- 3D pose estimation instead of 2D pose
+- More accurate pose estimation of both the kicker and the ball
 - Integration of additional features like whether the player is right-footed or left-footed

-By addressing these limitations, we can further enhance the model's accuracy and robustness.
+By addressing these limitations, we can further enhance the model's accuracy.